PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/playing-project.rst

 .. image:: ../images/workbench-playing-project-button-04062020.webp
  :alt: Play project.

 To run the project in a frame inside the IDE press the ``F10`` key.

-This "in-app player" is experimental and should be improved in the next releases.
+When you play the project, it saves all editors automatically.

 .. image:: ../images/workbench-playing-project-frame-04062020.webp